ankaAR/bestiario5e/_creatures/cult-fanatic.md

 ***Dark Devotion.*** The fanatic has advantage on saving throws against being charmed or frightened.

-***Spellcasting.*** The fanatic is a 4th-level spellcaster.
+***Lanzamiento de conjuros.*** The fanatic is a 4th-level spellcaster.
 Its spell casting ability is Wisdom (spell save DC 11, +3 to hit with spell attacks).
 The fanatic has the following cleric spells prepared:

 Cantrips (at will): light, sacred flame, thaumaturgy